Attraction of the Week: The Mission/Pacific Beach Boardwalk in San Diego

 Wear layers.
 The breeze can be cool and the temps can feel much cooler on overcast days, especially during the June Gloom mornings.
 Check the weather forecast in advance.

-Bring with a water bottle so you don’t have to waste money at an overpriced shop.
+Bring with a water bottle and snacks so you don’t have to waste money at an overpriced shop.

 Wear workout clothes.